 Every Landlords Legal Guide by Marcia StewartEvery Landlords Legal Guide by Marcia Stewart

-Becoming a landlord can be a tough undertaking.
-As such, you’ll want to know how to handle the trouble spots you’re very likely to encounter.
+Becoming a landlord can be a challenging undertaking.
+You’ll want to know how to handle the trouble spots you’re very likely to encounter.
 The subject can make for a slightly dry reading, but it’s essential to know all the legal issues landlords can face.
-The book is extremely comprehensive and covers all the significant aspects like handling security deposits, rejecting applications, subletting, evicting tenants, and more.
-A helpful bonus is that it comes with a downloadable library of forums you can use for creating leases and other contracts.
-It won’t replace a competent attorney, but it will be an invaluable source of info on legal issues.
-Having some basic knowledge will also help you to ask the right questions when you do need to consult a real estate attorney.
+The book is comprehensive and covers all the significant aspects like handling security deposits, rejecting applications, subletting, evicting tenants, etc. A helpful bonus is that it comes with a downloadable library of forums you can use for creating leases and other contracts.
+It won’t replace a competent attorney, but it will be an invaluable source of legal issues.
+Having some basic knowledge will also help you ask the right questions when you need to consult a real estate attorney.

 Landlording on Autopilot by Mike ButlerLandlording on Autopilot by Mike Butler

 Everyone wants the profits that being a landlord can bring, but not everyone likes the responsibilities that come with it.
 If you’re fearful of getting into real estate because of being a landlord, then this book will put those fears at ease.
-Here, Butler sets out his strategy for managing multiple rental properties with a minimal amount of work.
+Here, Butler sets out his strategy for managing multiple rental properties with minimal work.
 The level of information here on how to deal with tenants is insane.
-Among some of its best advice is how to set up a virtual office and management system, how to use incentives to encourage tenants to stay longer, a tenant move-out checklist and package, and a ‘welcome package’ for new tenants.
+Its best advice is to set up a virtual office and management system, incentives to encourage tenants to stay longer, a tenant move-out checklist and package, and a ‘welcome package’ for new tenants.
 An updated 2018 edition is now out, introducing new tenant-landlord-friendly technologies to make the rental experience easier for everyone.